ackben0226/ackben0226.github.io/_posts/2025-07-22-Image-Search-Engine-with-Deep-Learning.md

 <br/><img src="https://github.com/user-attachments/assets/14fa3834-48b8-41ef-981c-45a5724c2b66" alt="000001" width="200"/>

-## Using Cosine Similarities to Locate Similar Images
+## Using Cosine Similarity to Locate Similar Images
 To locate images from our dataset of 112 images (stored in _image_path_) that are similar to our given __search image__ above, we need to compare the feature vector of the given image to the feature vectors of all our base images.
 We then use the _**NearestNeighbors**_ class from _**scikit-learn**_ and then apply the _**Cosine Distance metric**_ to calculate the angle of difference between the feature vectors.
 <br/> Cosine Distance essentially measures the angle between any two vectors, and it looks to see whether the two vectors are pointing in a similar direction or not.
 The more similar the direction the vectors are pointing, the smaller the angle between them in space and the more different the direction the LARGER the angle between them in space.
 This angle gives us our cosine distance score.